Table of Contents

 Now that we know about the relationship between functors

-and monads, If we take a look back at the list monad, we can
+and monads, If we look back at the list monad, we can

 see something interesting.
 Specifically, take a look at the